As an Amazon Associate I earn from qualifying purchases.

 To me, most poached fish always tastes thin, like spa food.
 But you can of course poach things in liquids other than broth or water.
 Like fat, or oil.
 Now we’re talking.
 If you’ve ever eaten butter-poached lobster — or really butter-poached anything — it will change your mind about poaching.

 You will note that there are three methods of cooking the salmon in this recipe.
-I happen to have a sous vide water oven, which lets me set a precise temperature so I can cook things perfectly.
+I happen to have a sous vide precision cooker, which lets me set a precise temperature so I can cook things perfectly.
 They are an awesome tool to have, especially for a fish and game cook.

 That said, even an inexpensive one will run you $80 or so.
 Fortunately, most anglers and hunters also have a vacuum sealer, and you can seal up some salmon with a little butter and cook it in a big pot of hot water to basically do the same thing.